 What are the benefits of LinkedIn Sponsored Content?

-Now that we know that this type of digital advertising has pretty much the same purpose as practically any other advertising on the Internet (and in the real world), you are probably wondering – why is it better than, let’s say, Facebook or Instagram ads?
+So, we already saw that Sponsored Content serves the same purpose as practically any other digital and even real-world advertising.
+However, you are probably wondering: why is it better than, let’s say, Facebook or Instagram ads?
 And here comes the fun part.

 Take a look at your personal LinkedIn profile.
-You probably have it completed with information such as:
+You have probably filled it out with certain information such as:

 - Your area and sector/s of experience;